NVIDIA/aistore/docs/getting_started.md

 #### Running Local Playground with emulated disks

-Here's a quick walk-through (with more references included below).
+Here's a quick walkthrough (with more references included below).

 * Step 1: patch `deploy/dev/local/aisnode_config.sh` as follows: